Is North Norfolk the most haunted place in the UK?

 I really like a ghost story or visiting haunted places after my visiting York and Edinburgh I am intrigued into other haunted places in the UK.
 I plan to visit more places so keep an eye out for my spooky hunting.

 One place I hadn’t thought of is North Norfolk which claims to be one of the most haunted places in the UK.
+I knew you could go seal watching in Norfolk but wasn’t aware of their ghosts.
 Have you been?
 I am definitely going to have to try and visit this year.

 North Norfolk is only 384 square miles but has many recorded ghostly sightings and haunted buildings.
 I need to visit to see if I can spot a ghost.